Cheap Car Insurance in 2019

 - Look locally.
 There are several big-name nationwide auto insurers with lots of satisfied customers, but you don’t necessarily have to get coverage from a company that takes clients from all across the country.
 Plenty of car insurance companies only cater to customers in certain regions or states.
 These local insurers may provide lower rates but are often overlooked.
 Make sure to include them in your comparison, at least.

 - Choose a higher deductible.
-An insurer may lower your monthly rates in return for a lower deductible - the amount you personally have to pay when you make a claim.
+An insurer may lower your monthly rates in return for a higher deductible - the amount you personally have to pay when you make a claim.
 That can save you money if you never have an accident.
 This approach makes the most sense for people who are very infrequent drivers.

 - Select less comprehensive coverage.
 There are many types of car insurance.
 You will usually need liability coverage, to pay for the other person’s damages if you’re at fault in an accident.
 But you may not need collision damage (pays your repairs) or comprehensive coverage (pays for non-accident-related damages).
 Both pay out based on your car’s current value.
 If your car is older and will cost more to fix than to buy a new vehicle, it may not be worth it.